 Now that you’ve honed your skillset and compiled a professional portfolio, it’s time to start your application prep.
 Talk to your mentor: have them sign off on your portfolio and help you with interview prep.
 Tap into your network for job leads and begin applying for entry-level data analyst jobs.

 How Much Can You Make as a Data Analyst?

-Entry-level Data Analyst
+Entry-Level Data Analyst

-Mid-level Data Analyst
+Mid-Level Data Analyst